Empower. Engage. Enact.

 It’s official!
 The 6th Youth Nuclear Peace Summit is happening on October 28-30, 2026, at the Canadian Museum for Human Rights in Winnipeg, Canada.

 The Summit has attracted students from Japan, United States and Canada due to its novel approach of providing students the opportunity to share their research on nuclear disarmament, education and peace.
-We now have former participants who have presented at international summits in Japan, Geneva, and to parliamentarians in Ottawa and more.
-They are members of various organizations such as International Physicians for the Prevention of Nuclear Weapons Canada and Reverse the Trend.
+We now have former participants who have presented at international summits in Japan, Austria, the USA, and to parliamentarians in Ottawa.

 What to Expect: